berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Efe_Beydogan_log.md

 Today I learned how to implement Google Maps in Android Studio and how to restrict the map to a certain location because in our app we aim to show the users only the Bilkent University vicinity.
 ### ~ 28.04.2020 ~
 Added the introduction screen, sorted out asking permissions from the user for receiving location and implemented methods to lock on user location when the app is opened
+Added search bar on top of the map

 ### ~ date ~